 Letter from the Director

-The Kenneth Rainin Foundation is delighted to announce that our Synergy Award application will be opening June 2, 2017.
+The Kenneth Rainin Foundation is delighted to announce that our Synergy Award application opens June 2, 2017.

 The spirit of this award is to forge partnerships in the field of Inflammatory Bowel Disease (IBD).
 Collaboration is a key requirement of our Synergy Award.
 Throughout the application, it is essential to demonstrate that the end product of the proposed research could not be achieved without collaboration.